deaktator/deaktator.github.io/_posts/2016-10-13-api-specificity-and-intersection-types.md

 The second way in which this strategy falls short is in static methods.
 This doesn't help static methods in any way.
 As a *hackish* workaround, one could move the type parameter encoding the intersection type to the method.
-This seems like a faux pas because the return value must be cast and the Java compiler will issue a "*Unchecked cast*" warning, indicating this may result in future issues.
+This seems like a faux pas because the return value must be cast and the Java compiler will issue an "*Unchecked cast*" warning, indicating this may result in future issues.
 And this is indeed possible here.
 Any API user could inadvertently subvert the benefits of this strategy by supplying a valid type argument to the method, which adheres to the type bounds, but that disagrees with the actual type of the value returned by the method.
 In which case, a